 "As the anti-globalisation movement from which it had emerged started to ebb away...Indymedia went into free fall.
 The open publishing nature which had allowed anybody to take part, write up action reports and publicise events, proved also to be its weakness as conspiracy theorists and anti-Semites began posting whatever they liked.
 It was partly in reaction to these drawbacks that we launched what eventually became libcom.org." - libcom.org

-While MySpace’s purchase by Rupert Murdoch was ill-fated, it was not because social media was contracting in any way, but because it was in fact expanding: as the emerging sites suddenly rivaling MySpace attracted users in droves, what remained of the Indymedia network began to largely collapse.
+While MySpace’s purchase by Rupert Murdoch was ill-fated, it was not because social media was contracting in any way, but because it was in fact expanding: as the emerging sites suddenly rivalling MySpace attracted users in droves, what remained of the Indymedia network began to largely collapse.
 Facebook and Twitter were utilised for both the Arab Spring, and then the Occupy movement, which rose up after the 2008 global financial crisis.
-Large banks were bailed out; large swathes of populations were subjected to harsh austerity measures.
-The system remained in place – essentially, it turned out, aided and abetted by the same social media sites that were supposedly useful in challenging that system.
+As mentioned, large banks were bailed out; large swathes of populations were subjected to harsh austerity measures.
+The system remained in place – essentially, it turned out, aided and abetted by the same social media powers that were supposedly useful in challenging that system.

 The development of the world wide web stoked our naive expectations of a more free exchange of ideas in an online commons that was, under capitalism, quickly seized and bought up by virtual landowners.
 But few phenomena offer a better example of this than social media centralised, owned, and controlled by corporations.